larsville/git-primer/README.md

 A repository's _working directory_ is the folder (including subfolders) that contains its project files and its `.git` subfolder.
 A _bare_ or _shared_ repository has only the  `.git` subfolder, and thus no working directory, and is customarily used as a central repository to be shared by a team. [tbd: why?]

 A _clone_ is a copy of a repository that remembers the repository it is a copy of (called the _upstream_ repository), so that changes to the clone can later be merged back into that repository (using a _pull request_), or vice versa (using `sync`).
-The typical langage is that you "fork" a "master" repository on the server (thus creating a copy of the master that you can modify), and then "clone" a copy of the fork on your local machine (where you make and test changes).
-The fork and the clone are both repositories, each remembering its immediate parent. __Mental floss__: Git has no "fork" command ; GitHub added the "fork" operation to make collaboration a little easier by automating the common "fork and pull request" workflow.
-Colloquially, "fork" can refer to a copy of a repository on a server, or to a local clone of that copy, or to the act of creating those things.

-A _fork_ of a repository is a copy of the repository that knows where it was copied from, so that changes can be copied back and forth.
+A _fork_ of a repository is a clone of that repository. __Mental floss__: This is among the most confusing parts of learning Git.
+Git has no "fork" command; GitHub added the "fork" operation to make collaboration easier by automating the common "fork and pull request" workflow.
+A typical workflow for making changes to a project is that you "fork" the project's "master" repository on the server (thus creating a copy of the master in your account so that you can modify it), and then "clone" a copy of the fork on your local machine (where you can make changes and test them out).
+The fork and the clone are both repositories, each remembering its immediate parent.
+The word "fork" can refer to a copy of a repository on a server, or to a local clone of that copy, or to both, or to the act of creating them.

 A _branch_ is similar to a fork, but it happens within a repository instead of creating a new repository.
 Only registered collaborators on a project can create a branch.
 A branch is a pointer to a commit.
 The branch becomes another remote for the project.
 Branches have labels.
 Every branch has a default label called `master`, which always points to the latest commit for that branch. [tbd: check all this]

-A _pull request_ is the way to tell the owner of a repository that you have some code that you think should be merged into it.
-In other words, you are requesting that the repository owner accept your changes by "pulling" them into his projecct; you are not allowed to "push" your changes into someone else's repository.
+A _pull request_ is the way to tell the owner of a repository that you have some code that you think should be merged into the repository.
+In other words, you are requesting that the repository owner accept your changes by "pulling" them into his project; you are not allowed to "push" your changes into someone else's repository.

 To _sync_ a clone/branch/fork is to update it with the latest stuff from a _remote_ repository, usually its _upstream_ remote, which is normally named _`origin`_.
 This does not modify any project files on the server. __Mental floss__: In many systems, "sync" means to send changes back and forth.
 In Git, syncing is a one-way operation. [tbd: what actually happens to files with differences?]